Weekend Report Oct. 5th, 2012

 US Army Corps of Engineers award contract for repair of compact road temporary detour road

 The US Army Corp of Engineers has announced that a $4.8 million dollar construction contract for the Palau Compact Road Repair Project has been awarded to Trade West Construction Inc. from Nevada.
-During construction, more about the contractor will coordinate any detours and lane closures with the Ministry of Public Infrastructure, Industries and Commerce.
+During construction, the contractor will coordinate any detours and lane closures with the Ministry of Public Infrastructure, Industries and Commerce.
 The bypass roads will remain open for most of the repairs, and local traffic and emergency vehicles will be able to gain access.
 According to US Army Corp of Engineers Honolulu District, the construction including the anticipated time needed for required submittals such as the safety plan, site specific sediment erosion control plan, final permits from EQPB and procurement of materials will last around one year.
 Construction will also depend on weather conditions.
 After years without repair, President Toribiong requested assistance from the U.S Department of Interior.
 Assistant Secretary of the Interior for Insular Affairs Tony Babauta announced the assistance and partnership with the US Army Corps of Engineer in repairing of the damaged portions of the compact road in December of 2010 during the 14th Micronesian Chief Executives Summit saying, “The prompt repair of the Palau Compact Road is a priority for both the US and the Republic of Palau”.

 Toribiong & Remengesau, Mariur & Bells to face off in Palau’s General Election